Abhishek08Mishra/ML_Loan_Solutions_Elite/README.md

 ## Overview

 **ML Loan-Solutions Elite** is an advanced web application designed to predict loan approval based on both structured and unstructured user input.
 Built with **Streamlit** and enhanced with machine learning models(Random Forest), this tool evaluates an applicant’s financial health to determine their loan eligibility.
-By integrating **text mining** techniques, it extracts valuable insights from textual descriptions provided by users, further refining the prediction accuracy. 🧠🔍
+By integrating **text mining** techniques, it extracts valuable insights from textual descriptions provided by users, further refining the prediction accuracy. 🧠"Highly accurate Random Forest model for loan approval prediction, achieving 98% accuracy with detailed classification metrics."🔍

 ## Features ✨